freenet/web/hugo-site/content/faq/index.md

    peers?
 Freenet ensures eventual consistency by treating values as commutative monoids, allowing updates in any order while still producing the same result.

-This architectural approach makes Freenet a powerful, general-purpose platform for building decentralized systems.
+This unique architectural approach makes Freenet a powerful, general-purpose platform for building decentralized systems.
 It ensures consistency, security, and flexibility, enabling developers to create robust decentralized applications without dealing with the underlying complexities.

 In contrast, other decentralized systems often act as toolkits for building